zqfang/haplomap/README.md

-# Haplomap (a.k.a HBCGM )
+# Haplomap
+![Haplomap](https://github.com/zqfang/haplomap/workflows/Haplomap/badge.svg)
 Haplotype-based computational genetic mapping
-![Haplomap](https://github.com/zqfang/haplomap/workflows/Haplomap/badge.svg)

-This is a brand-new version of HBCGM, named Haplomap.
+Haplomap is a successor project of HBCGM, as development on the latter was last continued in 2010.
+Haplomap has been adopted as a replacement for the original HBCGM.

+see the [CHANGELOG](./haplomap/CHANGELOG.md) to see what's new.

 ## Dependency
 Works both on `Linux`and `MacOS`